novuhq/novu/docs/docs/overview/quickstart/get-started-with-python.md

 ---
-sidebar_position: 10
+sidebar_position: 11
 sidebar_label: Get started with Python
 ---

 # Python Quickstart

-Welcome to the Python Quickstart guide for Novu, a powerful notification service that enables you to send multi-channel (SMS, Email, Chat, Push) notifications from your Python applications.
-In this Quickstart, you'll learn how to seamlessly integrate Novu into your Python project and perform various essential tasks.
-Let's get started!
+Welcome to Python Quickstart guide for Novu.
+In this guide, you'll learn how to use Novu in a Python application.
+Novu is a powerful notification service that enables you to send multi-channel (SMS, Email, Chat, Push) notifications.
+Let's see how you can seamlessly integrate Novu into your Python project!

 ## Prerequisites